gitzain/Template-README/README.md

-# Template-README
+# template-readme
-A simple and effective README.md template for all your github projects.
+A simple README.md template for all your github projects.

 ## Table of content